 Figure 2 presents the production and distribution process for a TV event that involves virtual advertising.
 The virtual advertising system works alongside the main OB Van production to receive camera signals and generate several different video feeds by superimposing different advertising content on the images of the advertising billboards.

 3. Stakeholders of sports events broadcasting

-The figure below shows the role of the different stkeholders during the production and TV broadcasting of sport events.
+The figure below shows the role of the different stakeholders during the production and TV broadcasting of sports events.

 The second context to which we want to refer is global digital advertising spend and specifically spending on advertising on mobile devices.
 As shown in Figures 3, 4 and 5, global digital ad spending in 2016 was 170bn$, equal to about 30% of total advertising spend on media.
 Mobile advertising spending, which is 108bn$.